induktio/thinker/Details.md

 4. Some custom scenario rules in "Edit Scenario Rules" menus are not supported fully.
 This will not affect randomly generated maps.
 However these rules are supported: `No terraforming`, `No colony pods can be built`, `No secret projects can be built` and `No technological advances`.
 5. While `collateral_damage_value` is set to 0, the game might still display messages about collateral damage being inflicted on units on the stack, but none of them will actually take any damage.
 6. Maximum supported map size by Thinker is 256x256.
 This is a compile time constant, but it is also the largest map that the game interface will allow selecting.
+7. DirectDraw mode is not supported while using thinker.exe launcher.
+In this case the game may fail to start properly unless `DirectDraw=0` config option is used.
+8. In rare cases needlejets that are set to automated air defense may disappear after ending their turn outside the base.
+This should not happen if the units are moved manually.

 Other patches included